Uriel Tuttle House

 John Brown Road

 John Brown is one of those iconic guys in American history that almost everyone with a high school degree has at least heard of.
 Of course, he’s far more associated with Kansas and West Virginia than with Connecticut, but we’re used to that – Mark Twain Missouri what?
 Samuel Colt “the West” where?
-Glenn Beck Nuthouse what?
+Glenn Beck Nuthouse who?
 In Brown’s case, however, his association with Connecticut really wasn’t that strong.

 From the Torrington Historical Society’s page on Brown’s birthplace: